OSHydro/OSHydro.github.io/projects/globe.md

 ![logo](../resources/globe.png){: .center-image }

-GLOBE (GLobal Oceanographic Bathymetry Explorer) is a desktop software for for processing and displaying multibeam, seismic and other geospatial data
+GLOBE (GLobal Oceanographic Bathymetry Explorer) is a desktop software for processing and displaying multibeam, seismic and other geospatial data

 GLOBE provides a wide array of processing modules for bathymetric data, including: